Department News Faculty News Student News Alumni News

 For her senior project, under the guidance of Dr. Headley, Nicolle Meilly curated the exhibition Honore Daumier: Caricaturing Bourgeois France.
 The exhibition was in the Julio Fine Arts Gallery on Loyola's campus through August 2015.

-Nicole Meily ('15) has received a curatorial internship at the Whitney Museum in New York, where she will be assisting the film curators on an up-coming project on Andy Warhol.
+Nicole Meily ('15) has received a editorial internship at the Metropolitan Museum of Art in New York.
+She continues to work at the Whitney Museum in New York, where she assists the film curators on an up-coming project on Andy Warhol.

 Grace Boyen ('15) is attending on a scholarship Ewha University in Seoul, South Korea.
 Upon completion of the program she will receive a Masters in International Studies.

-Noah Kearney ('13) is attending the Higher Education M.A. program at Boston College beginning in the fall of 2014.
+Noah Kearney ('13) is attending the Higher Education M.A. program at Boston College.

 Elizabeth Berry ('12) is working in the sales department of the Baltimore convention center.